evmcnb/quartz/content/Full/asthma.md

 |Regular moderate-dose ICS/LABA combination inhaler and LTRA or LAMA, or both, plus as-needed SABA|Moderate-dose MART, +/- LTRA, +/- LAMA|
 |Any regimen including high-dose ICS|Refer to asthma specialist|
 |**Note:** When changing from a regimen containing an LTRA or a LAMA, or both, to MART, consider whether to stop or continue the LAMA and/or LTRA based on the degree of benefit achieved when first introduced.|   |

+## Step-down treatment

+In the step-down treatment of asthma, aim for a reduction of 25-50% in the dose of inhaled corticosteroids